-The Rules set out in detail how the parents' representatives are to be chosen, including the notice to be given to all parents, how replacements are chosen, etc.
+The rules set out in detail how the parents' representatives are to be chosen, including the notice to be given to all parents and how replacements are chosen.

 In general, members of the board may not hold any interest in the school property or get paid for serving on the board.
 The Education Act 1998 explicitly clarifies that being on the board does not confer any property interest on a board member.
 Employees, other than the teacher representatives, may not be on the board.

 Under the shared governance arrangements two schools under the same patronage can operate a shared governance arrangement if this has been agreed with the patron.
 This is a pilot scheme introduced in 2015 and extended until 2023.

 There are separate rules for a pilot shared governance arrangement.
 The board must comply with the Governance Manual 2019-23.
 Each school will have a separate 12 member Board, but there will be just one election/nomination process across both schools and the 12 people who are elected/nominated will serve on the Boards of both schools.